monero-project/monero-site/_i18n/en/resources/moneropedia/p2pool.md

 ### The Basics

 Monero P2Pool is a peer-to-peer Monero @mining pool developed by SChernykh (also known as sech1).
-P2Pool was a concept was first developed for the Bitcoin blockchain but was never fully realized due to certain limitations, mainly because it had a problem with orphaned @blocks which is solved in Monero P2Pool with uncle blocks.
+P2Pool was a concept first developed for the Bitcoin blockchain but was never fully realized due to certain limitations, mainly because it had a problem with orphaned @blocks which is solved in Monero P2Pool with uncle blocks.

 Unlike a traditional mining pool, P2Pool allows it's users to fully control their own @node and what it mines.
 P2Pool has no central server that can be shutdown/blocked because it uses a separate blockchain to @merge-mine with Monero.
 It is designed so that all blocks found by the pool pay out to the miners immediately which means that funds are never in custody of a single party.